radiantlogic-v8/documentation-ia-selfmanaged/documentation/configuration/authentication-configuration.md

 - `Redirect URI`: this is the address of Keycloak instance.
 This URI looks like `PROTOCOL`://`DNS_SERVICE_NAME`/auth/realms/brainwave/broker/`ALIAS`/endpoint where
   - `PROTOCOL` is http or https depending on your deployment configuration
-  - `DNS_SERVICE_NAME` is the DNS of the Identity analytics self-managed solution cluster
+  - `DNS_SERVICE_NAME` is the DNS of the Identity analytics solution cluster
   - `ALIAS` is the unique identifier set in Keycloak to this identity provider (remember it for later configuration).
 We suggest to provide a string that represents the Identity Provider without space or special characters.
 For instance, `bw-aad-oidc` for Identity Analytics Azure Active Directory using OpenID Connect.
 - `Token configuration`: ask for optional groups claim with properties
   - Add `Security groups`.